 [UPDATE: On the morning of May 28, 2021, my Tika crossed the Rainbow Bridge; it was time to share her with the Angels.
 We had such beautiful days and memories leading up to Tika’s departure.
 We have a very strong love and bond that can never be broken.
 My Angel will always be in the hearts of her Mommy and Daddy, guiding the way, until we meet again.
-In time, I will be writing Part 2 to Tika’s story].
+You can find Tika’s Part Two story here.].

 As a single woman with no human children, Tika is my everything; she is the centre of my life.
 I have a closer relationship and bond with her than any human being; and I imagine this will remain true for the rest of my life.